astoeckel/nengo-bio/README.md

-# NengoBio ‒ Extensions for biologically plausible Nengo models
+# NengoBio ‒ Biologically plausible Nengo models

-**⚠ Warning:** This project is work-in progress.
+> **⚠ Warning:** This project is work-in progress.
 Everything described here, including the name of the project and the API, is subject to change.

-## What is NengoBio?

 *NengoBio* is an add-on library for the [Nengo](https://nengo.ai/) spiking neural network simulator.
 Nengo is used by scientists to construct detailed models of neurobiological systems.
 Unfortunately, Nengo, as well as the underlying [Neuural Engineering Framework](http://compneuro.uwaterloo.ca/research/nef.html), have some restrictions that can be seen as limiting the biological plausibility of the created networks.